-If You ignore some laptop buying guide in this article, please don’t ignore this.
-In fact, Don’t Ignore any guide in this article.
-Your Laptop operating system, Installed program, all depends on your system memory to run smoothly.
+If you ignore some laptop buying guides in this article, please don’t ignore this.
+In fact, don’t ignore any guide in this article.
+Your laptop’s operating system and installed programs all depend on your system’s memory to run smoothly.

-Which means the amount of RAM installed on your system determines how fast your system can load two or more program together and still work at its maximum speed.
-Which means RAM gives more room for multitasking on your system.
+This means the amount of RAM installed on your system determines how fast your system can load two or more programs together and still work at its maximum speed.
+This means RAM gives your system more room for multitasking.

 If you are planning on buying a new laptop, then you should consider the size. it’s another important laptop buying guide you should consider carefully.

 Based on what you are planning to use the laptop for, you must consider purchasing the right size.
 You cant change the size of your laptop as you do to your system RAM and ROM.